 Should we include the pension in our net worth?

 I’ve been tracking my net worth with a spreadsheet since at least 2006*.
 What started as a very simple spreadsheet of a couple of bank and retirement accounts has expanded to incorporate my wife’s assets**, two kids assets, 3 rental properties, and a pile of formulas (liquid cash, real estate equity, and debt/net worth ratio, rule of 4%, etc.).
 I used to update it every quarter, but over the last 5 years, I’ve religiously updated it every month.
-It’s not a coincidence that I’ve been more motivated with this bull market
+It’s not a coincidence that I’ve been more motivated with this bull market.

 Some people choose are adamant that you can’t include the value of the your home in your net worth.
 They say that since you can’t use that money, it shouldn’t count.
 I never bought into that argument because there are options to access that home equity such as downsizing, getting a second mortgage, or a reverse mortgage.
 However, the biggest reason, I include the value of my home is that, if you own it, you don’t have to pay as much for your largest living expense.
 It’s mostly insurance, property tax, and maintenance.

 But let’s get back to pensions.
 They are a little trickier.
 That’s money coming in the future.
 If you don’t have a pension, you can think of Social Security as something similar.
 Would you include the value of your Social Security benefit in your net worth?
 I don’t know anyone who does that.
 To take it a step further, I know very few of my personal finance blogging peers who factor Social Security into their retirement plans.
-Almost all would say it’s the cherry on top of the sundae, not the ice cream, hot fudge, nuts, and whip cream.
+Almost all would say it’s the cherry on top of the sundae, not the ice cream, hot fudge, nuts, or the whip cream.

 I decided I’d ask Twitter.
 My timeline typically consists of personal finance people, so it’s somewhat knowledgeable.